 New farming techniques, crop genetics and new and improved water efficient irrigation technologies will be the key strategies to enhance agricultural productivity for achieving food security for the human population.
 Conserving and enhancing the capacity of land and other natural resources along with technologies that conserve and use water efficiently would play a significant role to sustain agriculture and in achieving food security.

 Micro irrigation (MI) technologies of drip and sprinkler irrigation systems have emerged as one of the key interventions for water saving and for improving crop productivity.
-Micro-irrigation technologies have shown improvements in yield, reduction in labor requirement, improvement in output quality, etc. Evidence shows that up to 40% to 80% of water can be saved and water use efficiency can be enhanced up to 100% in a properly designed and managed MI system compared to 30-40% under conventional practice.
+Micro-irrigation technologies have shown improvements in yield, reduction in labor requirement, improvement in output quality, etc. Evidence shows that up to 40% to 80% of water can be saved and water use efficiency can be enhanced dramatically in a properly designed and managed MI system compared to 30-40% under conventional practice.

 In an effort to raise awareness, conserve and use water resources in an integrated manner, the 9th IMIC is a platform for congregation of local, regional, national and global ideas and opinion from decision makers, politicians, researchers and entrepreneurs in the field of Water Resources.